kostyaVyrodov/education/distributed-systems/designing-data-intensive-applications/README.md

 **Log structure hash-table:**
 - when you add - you append.
 When you read - you know offset and you can quickly find necessary data. `key-valueKey`, `value: bytes offset`
 - data stored in segments (logs)
+- in memory hash table. in disk data.
+Data is broken down into log segments.
+Data is written into a segment.
+If a segment is too big - write to another.
+- each segment has its own in-memory hash table, mapping keys to file offsets.
+- look up process: we first check the most recent segment’s hash map; if the key is not present we check the second-most-recent segment, and so on
 - problem: somebody hits a like button - need to count a number of likes.
 Each we add a new row, which leads to memory overrun.
 Solution: compaction.
 Find duplicates and keep only the latest value
 - during compaction, it's also possible to merge logs